Inequality within immigrant families in the United States

-Inequality within immigrant families refers to instances in which members of the same family have differing access to resources.
+Inequality within immigrant families in the United States are usually due to variations of legal status, employment and education opportunities, cultural differences, and assimilation within the same immigrant family.
+Members of the same immigrant family often have differing access to resources in the United States.
 Much literature focuses on inequality between families, but inequality often exists within families as well.
 Though within-family inequality is not unique to immigrant families, the processes of migration and assimilation into American society provide new channels through which such inequality may emerge.

 Legal status

 Immigrants to the United States vary widely in terms of their citizenship status.
 Some immigrants may lack documentation altogether.
 An individual's legal status in the United States determines many of the resources available to him or her.
 Legal status can thus provide the basis for many inequalities in the home.

 Mixed-status families

 The Citizenship Clause of the Fourteenth Amendment to the United States Constitution guarantees citizenship status to anyone born on United States soil "and subject to the jurisdiction thereof".
 This means that, regardless of parents' citizenship status, their children who are born in the United States are full citizens and are eligible for the rights and privileges that such status confers; this is called a mixed immigrant status family.
 Thus, within mixed-status families are a range of documentation patterns involving siblings: some born in the U.S. with birthright citizenship, some in the process of attempting to obtain documentation, and some fully undocumented.

 U.S. immigration policies shape the opportunities for 16.6 million mixed immigrant families.
 The experiences of mixed immigrant status families need to be in sharper focus, especially the effects on children growing up in these families.
 There are an estimated 5.5 million children with unauthorized immigrant parents, about three-quarters of whom are U.S. born citizens.
 The nature of immigration policy dehumanizes individuals in mixed status families through practices that threat and harm, such as deportation procedures, which is when a migrant is formally removed from the United States and is banned from reentering.
 Immigration policies and practices do not only affect the undocumented population itself.
 However, U.S. born children growing up in families where there are undocumented members living are negatively impacted by these policies.

 Children living in mixed immigration status households live with fear of deportation threats of parents or themselves.
 They often feel scared, sad and worried about possible separation.
 This can be traumatic and have negative effects on the children's well-being.
 As a result, children may interpret their reality as depriving and cruel.
 They may process their experiences with a consciousness that mirrors that of their undocumented parents, even though many are U.S. born citizens with all of the benefits rights, and privileges that U.S. citizenship carries.